jpruiz84/bpmp-virt/README.md

 - Runs in the guest kernel.
 It intercepts tegra_bpmp_transfer call and routes the request through proxies to the host kernel driver.
 - Written as a builtin kernel module overlay in this repository.
-- Enable it with the "*virtual-pa*" property in the bpmp node in the guest device tree
-- *virtual-pa* defines the VPA (Virtual Physical Address) QEMU assigns for the BPMP VMM guest.
+- It is enabled by the "*virtual-pa*" property in the bpmp node in the guest device tree it defines the VPA (Virtual Physical Address) QEMU assigns for the BPMP VMM guest.
 - Use the same kernel code as for host.